 LogicMark, Inc. (NASDAQ: LGMK) ("LogicMark", the "Company", "we", "us" or "our") provides personal emergency response systems ("PERS"), health communications devices, and Internet of Things ("IoT") technology that creates a connected care platform.
 The Company's devices provide people with the ability to receive care at home and age independently.
-The Company's PERS devices incorporate two-way voice communication technology directly in the medical alert pendant and provide this life-saving technology at a customer-friendly price point aimed at everyday consumers.
-These PERS technologies are sold direct-to-consumer through the Company's eCommerce website, through dealers and distributors, as well as through the United States Veterans Health Administration (the "VHA").

-The Company was awarded a contract by the U.S. General Services Administration that enables the Company to distribute its products to federal, state, and local governments (the "GSA Agreement").
+The Company's PERS devices incorporate two-way voice communication technology directly in the medical alert pendant and provide life-saving technology at a customer-friendly price point aimed at everyday consumers.
+These PERS technologies, as well as other personal safety devices are sold direct-to-consumer through the Company's eCommerce website and Amazon.com, through dealers and distributors, as well as directly to the United States Veterans Health Administration ("VHA").
+The Company was awarded a contract by the U.S. General Services Administration ("GSA") that enables the Company to distribute its products to federal, state, and local governments (the "GSA Agreement").